 Pleasant View's apartment and cottage residents have the flexibility to dine on campus or prepare meals in their own home.
 There is no fixed meal plan included in the monthly fee, but residents receive a discounted rate on any meals purchased at the coffee bar, bistro, and restaurant at Hearth & Harrow.

 Meals are included in the monthly fees for Personal Care and Skilled Nursing Care residents.

 Q: What is an Entrance Fee?

 The entrance fee is a lump sum of money that you use to purchase a life lease on your home in the community.
-Pleasant View offers three different types of entrance fee options for its apartments and cottages, as well as a rental plan.
+Pleasant View offers three different types of entrance fee options for its apartments and cottages.

 Q: What happens if I exhaust my financial resources?